Ruy Klein is an

 david@ruyklein.com

-Karel Klein is an architect, artist, and director of Ruy Klein.
+Karel Klein is an architect, artist, and educator.
 Investigating craft,

-precision, and the evolution of design expertise in the digital age, Karel
+precision, and the evolution of creative sensibilities in the digital age, Karel

-foregrounds the persistence of the designer in contemporary culture.
-She is
+foregrounds the persistence of the human imagination in contemporary

 also holds a BS degree in civil engineering from the University of Illinois